Steven Berghuis: 2017–2021: Permanent transfer and KNVB Cup win

 On 31 July 2017, Feyenoord announced the permanent signing of Berghuis, with Berghuis signing a four-year contract.
 On 22 April 2018 he played as Feyenoord won the 2017–18 KNVB Cup final 3–0 against his former club AZ.

 On 23 September 2018, Berghuis made international news when he feigned injury by diving to the ground after a light pat on the head from Utrecht's Willem Janssen.
 When Berghuis eventually got back on his feet he continued to fake injury by holding his head.

 Ajax

 On 16 July 2021, Ajax announced they had agreed a deal with Feyenoord to sign Berghuis, subject to a medical, on a four-year deal for an undisclosed fee.
 The move caused controversy in the Netherlands due to rivalry between the two sides, especially between their fans.
 For several years, away supporters have not been allowed at matches between the clubs.
+He made his debut for Ajax in the Johan Cruijff Shield against PSV Eindhoven, which Ajax lost 4-0.

+Berghuis quickly became a key player for Ajax, playing predominantly as a right winger.
 He scored his first goal for the club in a 5–1 away win over Sporting CP in Ajax's first group match of the 2021–22 UEFA Champions League.
+He played a crucial role in Ajax winning the Eredivisie title in his first season, contributing 12 goals and 14 assists in 46 appearances in all competitions.
+In his second season, he helped Ajax win another Eredivisie title and reach the knockout stages of the Champions League.

+Berghuis reached a significant milestone in his Ajax career on 1 October 2023, when he made his 100th appearance for the club in a match against Brighton & Hove Albion.